rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

   (-> (read-config) ig/expand ig/init))
 ```

 Now, you should be able to run the app using `clj -M -m acme.main`.
-That's all the code needed for the application.
+That's all the code needed for the app.
 In the next section, we'll package the app into a Docker image to deploy to Fly.

-## Packaging the Application
+## Packaging the App

-While there are [many ways to package a Clojure application](https://www.metosin.fi/blog/packaging-clojure), Fly.io specifically requires a Docker image.
+While there are [many ways to package a Clojure app](https://www.metosin.fi/blog/packaging-clojure), Fly.io specifically requires a Docker image.
 There are two approaches to doing this:

 1. Build an uberjar and run it using Java in the container, or
 2. Load the source code and run it using Clojure in the container